course-details-portlet

 • genre specific audio-visual forms of expression, including insight into the distinctive communicative character, of the documentary film genre

-• different crew positions and production processes necessary to produce audio-visual expressions in the documentary film field
+• different crew functions and production processes applied in the making of audio-visual documentary productions

 Skills